BL 8-inch howitzer Mk VI – VIII: United States

-Use by Finland
+Finland

 During the Russo-Finnish Winter War, Finland found itself in dire need of heavy artillery.
 Thirty-two "8 in Howitzer Mk 7 (Vickers Mk 6)" 8-inch howitzers were bought from the United States in 1939 but arrived too late to see action in the war.
-The howitzers were given the designation 203 H 17 (203 mm, Haupitsi [Finnish for howitzer], 1917) and were first issued to three heavy artillery battalions (1st, 2nd and 3rd), which later were re-organised into six heavy artillery batteries (11th, 12th, 13th, 14th, 15th and 16th).
-The howitzer was well-liked by the Finnish army for its durability.
-Thirteen of these howitzers were lost in the battles of the summer of 1944; eight of these belonged to Heavy Artillery Battery 4 and were lost at Valkeasaari on 10 June, while the other five belonged to Heavy Artillery Battery 3, located northeast of Lake Ladoga.
+The howitzers were given the designation 203 H/17 (Finnish: 203 mm, Haupitsi [Howitzer], 1917) and were first issued to three heavy artillery battalions (1st, 2nd and 3rd), which later were re-organised into six heavy artillery batteries (11th, 12th, 13th, 14th, 15th and 16th).
+The howitzer was well-liked by the Finnish Army for its durability.
+During the Continuation War, 13 of these howitzers were lost in the battles of the summer of 1944; eight of these belonged to Heavy Artillery Battery 4 and were lost at Valkeasaari on 10 June, while the other five belonged to Heavy Artillery Battery 3, located northeast of Lake Ladoga.
 The howitzers were stored after the war and were struck from the lists in the late 1960s.